18 Woe to you who desire the day of the Lord!

 Why this crushing condemnation from the prophet?
 Because the people have failed to do justice.
 To love mercy.
 To walk humbly with God (Micah 6:8).
 And so they should NOT be looking forward to the day of the Lord.

 The day of the Lord was supposed to be the day God returns to crush all of his enemies, all of THEIR enemies.
 Assyrians, Babylonians, Philisitines, Moabites, Edomites.
-Anyone that opposed God.
-But Amos is saying that THEY also opposed God.
+Anyone that opposed God and Israel.
+But Amos is telling the Hebrews that THEY also opposed God.
 They did not do his righteousness and justice (yes righteousness and justice are something you do).

 Amos is writing to wealthy and pious people.
 They practice religion and rest their security in their possessions and riches.
 But their security is short lived.
 They escape the lion but get eaten by the bear.
 They make it into the house but get bit by a serpent.
 They rely on their offerings to God, but God hates those offerings.
 They think they live in the light but they live in the dark.
 They think they are praising God but it’s all just a noise.

 We are no different.
-Our security is also our darkness.
-Nostalgia, past successes, religious practices.
-These are our security.
+Our supposed security is also our darkness.
+Nostalgia, past successes, religious practices, these are our security.
 These save us from God himself.
 Or so we think.
 These keep us feeling safe.
-But they are actually our darkness.
+But they are actually our downfall.
 They are deceptive.
 They are noise.
 They are actions and intentions without true love (1 Corinthians 13).

 Jesus, put a little love in our hearts.

-What the Israelites don’t know is that the day of the Lord will occur in two phases.
-The first phase has already happened 2000 years ago in Bethlehem when Jesus Christ was born.
+What the Israelites don’t know is that the day of the Lord will occur in two apocalyptic phases.
+And the first apocalypse has already happened 2000 years ago in Bethlehem.
 The birth of Christ was the day of the Lord.
 In God’s mercy it was a day of light not darkness.
 Jesus is the Light.
 He IS God’s justice rolling down like water, and he is God’s righteousness like a mighty stream.
 He is everything Israel was not.

 2 Corinthians 5:21.
 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.

 “To live is Christ” means having the justice and righteousness of God imputed to us in spite of us.
 Now God can receive our pure hearted praise.
 Now there is no more woe.
 Only blessing.
 Light not darkness.
 Now we can look forward in our Advent to the day of the Lord phase two.
+The day of Christ’s return.
 The day of judgment.
 Why?
-Because we have already passed through judgment and been granted the forgiveness and grace of our Savior.
+Because we have already passed through the judgment of Christ’s cross and been granted the forgiveness and grace of our Savior.